Duet3D/EndstopsMonitor/README.md

 # Endstops Monitor Plugin

+!!!
+THIS PLUGIN IS DEPRECATED !!!

+Starting from DWC 3.5 the endstop state is now reported as part of the axis labels in the status panel.
+This means there is no need for this particular plugin any more.

 ## Description

 This is a very simple demonstration for a DWC-only plugin (v3.4 and later).
 It lets users monitor the endstops interactively like in previous DWC versions.
 When loaded it creates a new "Endstops" tab on the Settings -> Machine page.